 The most comprehensive level of cover provides higher benefits and annual limits on all services, as well as extra protections for families.

-12 months -- Major Dental, orthodontics and CPAP devices
+12 months for major dental, orthodontics and CPAP devices

 Funds such as Navy Health that are part of the Members Health Fund Alliance have value-based member driven business models with close to 90% of all premiums returned to policyholders in benefits.

-All members also have access to an online wellness portal and a chronic disease management program.
+All members who take out hospital cover also have access to an online wellness portal and a chronic disease management program.

 How to claim

-You can swipe your membership card to claim directly on the spot with your provider's HICAPS or iSOFT terminal.
+You can swipe your Navy Health membership card to claim directly on the spot with your provider's HICAPS or iSOFT terminal.

-Navy Health has agreements with a large number of hospital and day surgery providers across Australia.
+Navy Health has agreements with most private hospitals and day clinics across Australia.

-When comparing policies, it's worth checking if your preferred local hospitals and clinics are covered.
+When comparing policies, it's worth checking if your local hospitals and clinics are covered.

 Our specialists at Compare Club can do this for you.